How to Structure (and get the most out of) Your Customer Development Interviews

 • Dig deeper into their typical day on anything that sounds painful or expensive.
 (You can add some hyperbole here to get them to rant a bit by saying things like “that sounds inefficient…” or “that sounds expensive…”)

-• How have you dealt with or solved [Problem X]?
+• How have you dealt with or solved [Problem X] so far?
 (You’re looking to find out if they’ve hacked a solution together themselves.
 If they have…ask for a copy of it!)

-Notice, you haven’t mentioned your solution or problem yet.
-If they don’t mention your problem specifically, then as you finish this section of questioning, you should directly ask them if what you think is a problem is a problem for them.
+Notice, you haven’t mentioned your solution, nor problem yet.
+If they don’t mention your problem specifically, then as you finish this section of questioning, you can directly ask them if what you think is a problem is a problem for them.
 Whether they agree it’s a problem or not, you want to then probe why it wasn’t one of their top problems.

 3) Your Solution – Aka – See if your idea survives customer interaction

-If in your discussions in part 2 your problem you think you’re solving comes up naturally from your interviewee you’re on the right track!
+In your discussions in part 2, if your interviewee brings up your problem you think you’re solving, then you’re on the right track!
 Bonus points if the way they describe solving it with their “magic wand” remotely resembles what you’re doing.

 No matter what happens in part 2 you should discuss with them what you thought the problem was and what your solution is.
-Getting validation that they wouldn’t be interested in the idea is just as helpful as finding out they love it; either they’re not a customer or you are learning what your customers want instead of it.
+Getting validation that they wouldn’t be interested in the idea is just as helpful as finding out they love it; either they’re not a customer, or you are learning what your customers want instead.

 Some sample questions you could ask: